poketo/poketo-service/README.md

 poketo-service
 ============

-A micro-service / micro-app for grabbing data from the [Poketo library](https://github.com/poketo/service/tree/master/lib/api).
+A micro-service / micro-app for the Poketo manga reader.
+Scrapes sites and stores minimal data about collections.

 For supported sites and a Node library, check out [the library docs](https://github.com/poketo/lib).